srid/guide.cerveau.app/neuron-diff.md

 * **Raw HTML** is unsupported.
 For security reasons, Cerveau will show the raw HTML in your zettel file as-is, without rendering it.

+See also <known-issues?cf> for some differences not listed here.